Strong law of large numbers for a branching random walk among Bernoulli traps: Almost sure environment

 \section{Almost sure environment}

 In this section, we will establish a \emph{quenched environment} in which the SLLN will hold.
 That is, we will construct a set of environments $\Omega_0$ such that $\mathbb{P}(\Omega_0\cap\{\mathbf{0}\in\mathcal{C}\})/\mathbb{P}(\mathbf{0}\in\mathcal{C})=1$.
-This will be done in four steps.
+This will be achieved in four steps.
 The first step chooses environments in which the vacant sites have suitable percolation properties.
 The second step chooses environments in which the BRW has a positive probability of ultimate survival.
-In the last two steps, environments with sufficiently large and sufficiently many clearings close enough to the origin are chosen: we show that $\mathbb{P}$-a.s., for all large $n$, there is at least one `huge' clearing in $[-An,An]^d$ and many `large' clearings (see Definition~\ref{largeclearing} and Definition~\ref{huge}) that are homogeneously spread in $[-An,An]^d$ at time $n$, where $A>0$ is a suitable constant.
+In the last two steps, environments with sufficiently large and sufficiently many clearings close enough to the origin are chosen: we show that $\mathbb{P}$-a.s., for all large $n$, there is at least one `huge' accesible clearing in $[-An,An]^d$ and many `large' accessible clearings (see Definitions~\ref{def1}-\ref{huge}) that are homogeneously spread in $[-An,An]^d$ at time $n$, where $A>0$ is a suitable constant.
 We assume that $d\geq 2$ in the remainder of this work.